alejoceballos/alejoceballos/README.md

 Oh gosh, leadership!
 I have taken this toll many times in many projects and many companies.
 Technical leadership roles are not outside my scope, but I believe that this type of responsibility comes with time, working within a team, and not by falling from the sky as a technical leader on a project I've never worked with and with people I don't know, and they don't know me.
-Also, I **like to code** and design solutions and architectures and not spend endless time in meetings that, let's be honest, most of them could have been a simple email.
+Also, I **like to code** and design solutions and architectures, and not spend endless time in meetings that, let's be honest, most of them could have been a simple email.
 C'mon!
 But I don't deny the absolute need for a leadership role; just let's stop lying and calling it "technical" leadership, okay?
 We need leaders who are not oblivious to the technology the team is working with and have very good soft skills.
 But please, when trying to